 4 - Know how to differentiate your tone

 Two key points that need to be emphasized when planning your email marketing communication: brand voice and voice tone.

 As previously discussed, your brand voice is your company’s personality, and learning how to create a brand voice also involves tone.
 Your tone, on the other hand, is the way you say a specific thing.
 There are different ways to say something, and your tone can differentiate with the content of the email.
 You can be more friendly when writing a birthday email, while you might be more formal when announcing a recall, for example.
+Or you can also create a branded t-shirt design, use the power of billboard ads, and other methods to share your brand voice.
 Despite the tone, your voice should remain the same.

 Your company’s brand voice should be felt in all of your emails.
 However, it is not the only factor that will make your campaigns successful.